Lambda Basics: The Elegant Expression of Anonymous Functions

 Introduction

-When writing sorting logic, we have always found C function pointers and C++98 functors a bit awkward.
-Function pointers either pollute the global namespace or require passing around void* context with static member functions.
-Functors can encapsulate state inside a class, but defining a complete class for a two-line comparison logic feels like overkill (wow, the most OOP episode ever).
-C++11 introduced lambda expressions, which are essentially anonymous function objects defined inline at the point of use—no need to jump to the top of the file to declare them, no extra symbols generated for the compiler, and the logic sits right next to the call site so readers can understand it at a glance.
+When writing sorting logic, I have always found C function pointers and C++98 functors somewhat awkward.
+Function pointers either pollute the global namespace or require passing static member functions along with a void* context back and forth.
+Functors allow encapsulating state within a class, but defining a complete class just for a two-line comparison logic feels like overkill (ah, the most OOP episode).
+C++11 introduced lambda expressions, which are essentially anonymous function objects defined at the point of use—no need to jump to the top of the file to declare them, no need for the compiler to generate extra symbols, and the logic is written right next to the call site, making it immediately clear to anyone reading the code.

 Learning Objectives

-- Understand the syntax elements of lambda expressions and the closure types generated by the compiler
+- Understand the syntactic elements of lambda expressions and the closure types behind the compiler.

-- Understand the basic semantics of value capture and reference capture
+- Understand the basic semantics of capture by value and capture by reference.

 - Know when to use